Waves in space-dependent and time-dependent materials: a systematic comparison: Propagation invariants

 hence, $\check U_A\check V_B - \check V_A\check U_B$ and $\check U_A^*\check V_B + \check V_A^*\check U_B$ are time-propagation invariants, i.e., they are independent of the time coordinate $t$.
 This holds for continuously varying material parameters $\alpha(t)$ and $\beta(t)$.
 For a material with piecewise continuous parameters, the boundary conditions state that $\check U$ and $\check V$ are continuous at all time instants where $\alpha(t)$ and $\beta(t)$ are discontinuous.
 This implies that the time-propagation invariants also hold for a time-dependent material with piecewise continuous parameters.

 For the special case that the wave fields in states $A$ and $B$ are identical, we may drop the subscripts $A$ and $B$.
 The first time-propagation invariant then vanishes and is no longer useful.
 The second time-propagation invariant simplifies to $2\Re\{\check U^*\check V\}$.
-We define $\check M(k,t)=\Re\{\check U^*\check V\}$ as the net field-momentum density in the $x$-direction in the $k,t$-domain (but note that $\check M(k,t)$ is not the spatial Fourier transform of $M(x,t)$).
+We define $\check M(k,t)=\frac{1}{2}\Re\{\check U^*\check V\}$ as the net field-momentum density \citep{Burns2020NJP, Feynmann63Book2} in the $x$-direction in the $k,t$-domain (to be distinguished from the mechanical momentum densities $m_x$ and $m_y$ in Table \ref{table1}).
 Hence, the net field-momentum density is conserved (i.e., it is independent of $t$) in a time-dependent material with piecewise continuous parameters.
-Using equations (\ref{eq3}), (\ref{eq4}) and (\ref{eq8a}), we obtain for the net power-flux density $\check \j(k,t)$, defined as $\frac{1}{2}\Re\{\check P^*\check Q\}$,